Beyond Baddies

 Hopefully, this reaches the audience who complain about the lack of meaningful romantic relationships to embracing the full spectrum of relationships that life offers (including the shallow, meaningless ones; they don’t last after all, so it’s all for nought anyway).
 May your garden be ever diverse and your heart open to the seasonal joys of baddies.

-I think where we are with love as a cultural (not talking about the neuroscientists who are actually researching the brain chemistry of what it means to love a person, and the philosophers who are continuously working on coming up with models about it, game theorists coming up with stretchy and sketchy math to help us every now and then) obsession with is, as, this nebulous indescribable ether is rather, well, easy and unexamined.
+I think where we are with love as a cultural (and I'm not talking about the neuroscientists who are actually researching the brain chemistry of loving a person, or philosophers working to model it, or game theorists stretching and sketching math to help us every now and then) obsession with this nebulous, indescribable ether is rather, well, easy and unexamined.

-I think we are in the same spot we were tens of thousands of years ago, when it came to explaining weather by praying to gods.
-Look how far we got since it mattered to us as because of agriculture.
-We’ve invented satellites and have an oracle in a magic box powered by lightning to tell us what the weather will be like today.
-And I sincerely think we did it because it mattered to us enough to reject nebulous ideas like the spirits in the sky, or to at least put those ideas on hold to come up with better predictions.
-Even a year of half baked experiments in dating later, I have learned more about what a relationship can mean to me.
-I like aspects of the garden analogy - it does work with relationships.
-Its fun to maintain them and tend to them and have like a variety of them to keep around you but then to jam the ham-handed baddie orchids into the whole thing is a giant cop-out and an explanation that leaves me deeply dissatisfied.
-And I think a similar idea applies to love, at least for me, where I think to build effective relationships and in order to find a partner and be with someone, it cannot be about some nebulous concept like love - or well reduce them to a tree (or an orchid).
-I suppose its not love that I chase but rather finding another person who is as deeply sceptical of what love even is and dating being more of an experiment to get closer to the satellites and GPS view of things and contemplation more than holding hands and staring into the sunset praying for the gods of love to shine.
+We’re in the same place we were tens of thousands of years ago, when we explained weather by praying to gods.
+Look how far we’ve come since it mattered to us due to agriculture.
+We’ve invented satellites and have an oracle in a magic box powered by lightning to tell us what the weather will be today.
+And I sincerely think we did this because it mattered to us enough to reject nebulous ideas like the spirits in the sky, or at least put those ideas on hold to come up with better predictions.
+Even after a year of half-baked experiments in dating, I have learned more about what a relationship can mean to me.
+I like aspects of the garden analogy; it does work with relationships.
+It’s fun to maintain them and tend to them and have a variety around you.
+But trying to jam the ham-handed “baddie orchids” into the whole thing is a giant cop-out and an explanation that leaves me deeply dissatisfied.
+I think a similar idea applies to love, at least for me; I think building effective relationships and finding a partner to be with cannot be about a nebulous concept like love—or reducing it to a tree (or an orchid).
+I suppose it’s not love I chase, but rather finding someone who is as deeply skeptical about what love even is—seeing dating more as an experiment to get closer to a satellite view of things and contemplation rather than hand-holding and sunset-staring, praying for the gods of love to shine.

-This end, I’ve run it by a few friends and it turns out is an insane ask.
+In the end, I’ve run this by a few friends, and it turns out this is an insane ask.
 “So what are you looking for in a partner?”
-“To find each other attractive, likeable and mutually respect each other, but above all we must be committed to not falling in love and spend more time contemplating what relationships even are, and treating this as a mutual laboratory for what human relationships can be”- rolls right off the tongue.
-Although, as I type that I think having it as an experiment ensures clear communication and a commitment to success.
-A fellow gardener from the gardening analogy, as we discuss fertilisers and hedge trimming tools I guess.
-Another realisation - as pointed out by one of my friends was that I tend to go on dates (Historically, say a few years ago) more as an escape as opposed to really seeing it mature into anything.
+“To find each other attractive, likeable, and mutually respectful, but above all, we must be committed to not falling in love and spend more time contemplating what relationships are, treating this as a mutual laboratory for what human relationships can be.”
+Rolls right off the tongue, right?
+Although, as I type this, I think having it as an experiment ensures clear communication and a commitment to success.
+A fellow gardener from the gardening analogy, discussing fertilizers and hedge-trimming tools, I guess.
+Another realization—as pointed out by a friend—is that I have tended to go on dates (historically, a few years ago) more as an escape rather than genuinely seeing it mature into anything.
 But having this rather unattainable maxim is nice as a starting point.

-A less insane cope is that I have decided to crush on random folks at my climbing gym (and I have it down to a science of only crushing for the climbing session and going home happy, only to crush on someone else the next time).
+A less insane cope is that I have decided to crush on random folks at my climbing gym (and I have it down to a science of only crushing during the climbing session and going home happy, ready to crush on someone else next time).
 There’s something exquisite about watching someone climb, which, perhaps, warrants a later investigation.
-But embracing the impermanence in that sense has made me very happy.
-But finding a social scientist (even the really bad ones) in my friends and family, and being open to finding more in everyone around me is what has truly liberated me.
+Embracing this impermanence, in that sense, has made me very happy.
+But finding a social scientist (even a really bad one) in my friends and family, and being open to finding more in everyone around me, is what has truly liberated me.

 As always, keep shenanigan!